yachty66/Smllab/README.md

         - **Why**
             - Serendipity.
 What was the magic in Los Alamos?
         - **How**
             - At least 5 people need to come together for that.
-By interest write a mail to @MaxHager in our Discord channel.
+Contact @MaxHager in Discord if you are interested.

     - ### Hackerspace
         - **What**